 What's more, there are five trans actors of color in key roles in Pose — a historic number, per The Hollywood Reporter.
 "It's like a history lesson," Rodriguez told Entertainment Tonight about the FX show.
 "To see what [the LGBTQIA+ community] had to go through in 1987 and how we persevered, which is one of the reasons why a lot of us are here today and able to do shows like this."

 So while the Pose script is fictional — and its characters by extension — viewers can glean some insights about Blanca from a recent profile on Ryan Murphy by the New Yorker's Emily Nussbaum.
 When viewers meet Blanca, she's a member of the fictional House of Abundance, under house mother Elektra (Dominique Jackson).
 However, Rodriguez's character soon becomes frustrated with Elektra's leadership and decides to start her own house.

 In the trailer, viewers see Blanca approach Damon (Ryan Jamaal Swain), who is dancing in the park.
 "You ever consider joining a house?" she asks.
 "What do you mean?" he responds.
 "Well a house is a family you get to choose," she explains.

-Rodriguez's character appears to be a nurturing and compassionate person who wants to help others in the community find their place in the world.
-“Blanca is a rambunctious, strong, wonderfully powerful character who is trying to find her way and help others find theirs,” Rodriguez told Entertainment Tonight.
+Rodriguez's character proves to be a nurturing and compassionate person who wants to guide others in the community to find their place in the world.
+"Blanca is a rambunctious, strong, wonderfully powerful character who is trying to find her way and help others find theirs," the actor told Entertainment Tonight.